Hey everyone, Mod 2 here. It’s been a while, huh?

 Mod 2: Thanks for the info!
 Hopefully this will help a lot of people. :)

-Anonymous asked: do you think that a mite spray for ferrets would also be okay for rats?
+Anonymous said: do you think that a mite spray for ferrets would also be okay for rats?

 I’m not sure.
 I don’t recommend trying it, your country will definitely have Ivermectin so that’s probably your best shot.